You are located in service: Public Key Certificates

 2. Select the tab "Meine Client-Zertifikate" (my client certificates)

-On the first visit, the table of your own client certificates is empty.
+On your first visit, the table of your own client certificates should be empty.

 3. Click the button "+ Client-Zertifikat beantragen"